eilvelia/tdl/README.md

 types have to be installed specifically for the TDLib version you use.
 This can be done via a small `tdl-install-types` utility, which downloads and generates types for you.
-It can be called using `npx tdl-install-types` without manually installing.
+It can be called using `npx tdl-install-types` without any separate installation.

 ```console
 $ npx tdl-install-types [<options>] [<target>]
 ```

+(Type "y" in case it asks to install the `tdl-install-types` package.)

-It can generate types given a tdjson library file (e.g. `npx tdl-install-types ./libtdjson.so`), a TDLib git ref (examples: `npx tdl-install-types v1.8.0`, `npx tdl-install-types master`, `npx tdl-install-types 2de39ffffe71dc41c538e66085658d21cecbae08`), or a td_api.tl file (`npx tdl-install-types td_api.tl`).
+The utility can generate types given a tdjson library file (e.g. `npx tdl-install-types ./libtdjson.so`), a TDLib git ref (examples: `npx tdl-install-types v1.8.0`, `npx tdl-install-types master`, `npx tdl-install-types 2de39ffffe71dc41c538e66085658d21cecbae08`), or a td_api.tl file (`npx tdl-install-types td_api.tl`).
 When called without arguments, it will try to use `require('prebuilt-tdlib').getTdjson()` as the tdjson library, generating types for the installed version of `prebuilt-tdlib`.

 By default, the types are generated into a `tdlib-types.d.ts` file that you can git-commit.
-The generated file should be inside your project.
-When you update the version of TDLib, the types should also be updated.
+The declaration file should be inside your project to work.
+When you update the version of TDLib, don't forget to also update the types: it's important to keep the types in sync with the interface TDLib actually uses.

 ```console
 $ # Various examples: